BreizhZut/GetAndCleanData_Assignment_UCR_HAR/CodeBook.md

  	activity=as.numeric(tapply(fulldata$activity,fsel,unique)))
 ```

-<p> We create a second data.frame with the means.
-We first split the part of the full data.frame containing the variables according to our factor.
-And use colMeans withlapply.
-We get a list that once converted into a data.frame needs to be transposed with t().
-Once it is reconverted from a matrix to a data.frame(), we use bind_cols to merge it with the first data.frame.</p>
+We create a second `data.frame` with the means.
+We first split the part of the full `data.frame` containing the variables according to our factor.
+And use colMeans with `lapply`.
+We get a list that once converted into a `data.frame` needs to be transposed with function`t()`.
+Once it is reconverted from a matrix to a `data.frame`, we use bind_cols to merge it with the first `data.frame`.

 ```{r}
 ## Use lapply combine with split the data